chetanmeh/meta64/docs/bugs-and-todos.md

 * More JUnit unit tests.

 # List of Known Bugs
-* after uploading attachment image, viewing it, then deleting it, and uploading another, browser caching us using the same version number as the original.
+* after uploading attachment image, viewing it, then deleting it, and uploading another, browser caching is using the same version number as the original.
 Solution: need to use random generated number for binary version rather than, a sequential one.
 Will still work fine, but no risk of reusing the same URL again.
 * **bin** nodes (nodes that are there as a binary or image attachment) should not show up unless you are in 'advanced' mode, and they are showing up.